Transforming sexual and mental health conversations, one session at a time.

 Where do you work?

 Due to the COVID-19 pandemic, I am providing therapy online at this time.
 I conduct teletherapy, which means we meet on a secure video platform online so we can still see each other during sessions.
 I am licensed to work individuals throughout New York and New Jersey.
 You can also check with your state's licensing board to see if they are making any exceptions for COVID-19 and licensure if you are out of these two states.

 How can I contact you?

-Please feel free to call or text me at 917-719-4761 or fill out the contact page below.
+Please feel free to call me at 917-719-4761 or fill out the contact page below.
 We will have a 15-minute free phone consultation before getting started.